dalibo/emaj/docs/en/groupsCreationFunctions.rst

 The function returns the number of tables and sequences contained in the group.

-For this tables group, the *emaj_drop_group()* function drops all the objects that have been created by the assignment functions: log tables, sequences, functions and triggers.
+For this table group, the *emaj_drop_group()* function drops all the objects that have been created by the assignment functions: log tables, sequences, functions and triggers.

 The function also drops all log schemas that are now useless.

 The locks set by this operation can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.

-To insert a tables group drop into an idempotent script, it is possible to condition the operation to the group existence, by using the :ref:`emaj_does_exist_group()<emaj_exist_state_mark_group>` function in a *WHERE* clause.
+To insert a table group drop into an idempotent script, it is possible to condition the operation to the group existence, by using the :ref:`emaj_does_exist_group()<emaj_exist_state_mark_group>` function in a *WHERE* clause.